PavelMenshov/MarkItDown/README.md

 pip install markitdown pdf2markdown4llm ocrmypdf
 ```
 4. Now you can run the code
 ### Good luck on your programming journey!
-I know - you can do whatever you want, just don't stop.
+I know - you can do whatever you wish!